The Steading at West Lyham

 That old south-facing yard has become a courtyard containing two water features.
 Framing three sides of it, The Steading centres upon an open-plan living area which boldly marries old with new.
 A double-height ceiling sits above above the sleek, monochrome kitchen’s large island and sociable breakfast bar.
 Opposite, a gallery of arched windows overlook minimalist, designer furniture including a plush petrol corner sofa as a black Morsø stove produces warmth whenever needed.

 Befitting of interior magazines, this space sets a clean, classy tone maintained throughout.
 Love it and you’ll also love an enormous, equally svelte lounge and attached dining room, both of them exposing more rafters to further the sense of grandeur.
 Colourful cushions and modern-art prints once again play off neutral-toned walls.
 Then comes the devoted TV room, complete with its own built-in bar for celebratory evenings.
-Though the beer pumps here sadly aren’t available for guest use, there’s nothing to stop any mixologists doing their thing as recipients clink cocktails on adjacent stools.
+The beer pumps can be made available for guest use with prior arrangement, or take advantage of a staffed bar to help you enjoy your special occasion to the full!

 Split into two separate areas to suit groups, the five bedrooms include a pair able to be set up as either super-king doubles or twins, two further en-suites complete with king-size beds, and a large, shared bathroom featuring a walk-in shower and freestanding tub.
 Those same luxuries for ablutions adorn the master suite’s own bathroom.
 One of the king-size bedrooms provides a desk for anyone who needs time to work.